 Treatment

 Your doctor may prescribe a few medications to try to help the hair to grow.
 However, there is no good evidence that any of these treatments will guarantee the hair will regrow.
-These may include:

-- Steroid cream, ointment or solution that is put on the skin where hair loss has occurred
+- steroid cream, ointment or solution that is put on the skin where hair loss has occurred

-- A form of vitamin A that is put on the skin (topical retinoid)
+- a form of vitamin A that is put on the skin (topical retinoid)

-- Steroid injections
+- steroid injections

-- Vasodilator solution or foam (minoxidil)
+- vasodilator pills, solution or foam (minoxidil)

 Follow the instructions for use very carefully.
-If the skin gets irritated, or if you have any questions, call your doctor.
+If the skin gets irritated, or if you have any questions, please call your doctor.

 There is little evidence that use of oral medicines will produce lasting hair regrowth, and the side effects of these medicines usually outweigh any potential benefit.